pocketzworld/creator-docs/pages/learn/designer-resources/ideas/guidelines.md

 Have a great Idea, but don't feel confident in your artistic ability?
 You may commission a fellow Highrise artist to help bring your vision to life.
 However, please note that commissions are considered "_Trust Trades"_ – **all payment or compensation must be handled prior to your Idea submission.** Highrise is not responsible for ensuring commission payments are delivered.
 We are not able to add multiple designers to a single Idea at this time.

-_**In your commissioned Idea submission, please use a tag stating that is commissioned work.
+_**In your commissioned Idea submission, please use a tag on the item image and description stating that is commissioned work.
 Use “Commission from __” with your artist’s name so our team doesn’t accidentally remote your entry!**_